Types of life insurance policies — and how to choose the right one

 When you decide to buy life insurance, you can choose from various methods, such as contacting a local agent or financial professional, exploring online marketplaces, or reaching out directly to insurance companies.

 Most individual term policies have level premiums, so you pay the same amount every month.
-When the term expires, there’s no more coverage – you either have to go without or get a new policy, which will likely come at a higher cost: the older you are, the more expensive it is to get a policy.
+When the term expires, there’s no more coverage – you either have to go without or get a new policy, which will likely come at a higher cost: the older you are, typically the more expensive it is to get a policy.
 However, many providers – including Guardian – will allow you to convert a term policy to permanent life insurance for part or all of the coverage period.
-If you receive term life insurance through an employer, rates are typically issued “on attained age,” which means the rates will increase over time.
+If you receive term life insurance through an employer, rates are typically issued “on attained age,” which means the rates will likely increase over time.

 This calculator can help you determine the cost of term life insurance at the coverage level you want.
 How many years will your family need financial protection?
 For most people, until the kids are grown up, the house is paid off, and there’s some money that can serve as protection for the surviving spouse.